 Year 8 students study the following subjects for Semester 1 and 2.
+These are all year-long subjects and provide a depth of learning experiences in each of the Key Learning Areas.

 - Religious Education

 - English

+- Health and Physical Education

+- Humanities

+- Languages

 - Mathematics

-- Health and Physical Education
+- Music

 - Science

-- Music

-- Digital Technologies